RobNobile/rag-csv-poc/README_FLASK.md

 Example queries:

-- "How many Cox trims are mapped to Audi A3 Sportback e-tron?"
-- "What Cox trims are available for BMW M5?"
-- "Which vehicles need body style mapping?"
-- "Show me vehicles with fuel type requirements"
-- "What's the Cox model code for Bentley Continental GT?"
+- "What is the cox model code for the Integra?"
+- "What trims are mapped to the audi sportback?"
+- "What trims are missing from the bmw_m5-touring in the current mapping based on this separate list of trims: {[{"code":"CS","name":"CS"},{"code":"Competition","name":"Competition"},{"code":"Touring","name":"Touring"}]}"
+- "List all vehicles that are electric"

 ### Resetting

 Click the "🔄 Upload New CSV" button to:

-- Clear the current session
+- Clear the current chat
 - Upload a different CSV file
 - Start a fresh chat